 Ray's “Happy Birthday” Bar is a well known name in the neighborhood with its casual ambiance and eclectic crowd.
 There is a good range of beer on tap, which has the local flavor and down-to-earth prices.
 Opening at 7a, every day is a "Happy Birthday" at Rays, the hint: you can start drinking pretty early.
 There's karaoke, if you prefer to show off some vocal skills.
 The greasy pub grub is also ordered by many.
 Check out Ray's if you like the smokey dive bar ambiance.

 Fiume is a hidden gem of University City located between Locust and 45th Streets.
-A mysterious speakeasy that keeps a zealously low profile, Fiume is quite difficult to spot, since they haven't put up any signs and GPS maps are often ignorant of the place.
-On offer at this totally rad, attic bar are stiff drinks at cheap rates and live music entertainment that keeps the patrons frequenting.
-Although they don't serve food, you can order-in from the wonderful Ethiopian restaurant, Abyssinia located downstairs.
+A mysterious speakeasy that keeps a zealously low profile, Fiume can be difficult to spot owing to its location.
+On offer at this trendy, attic bar are tasteful drinks at affordable rates and live music entertainment that keeps the patrons coming back for more.
+Although they don't serve food, you can order-in from the wonderful Ethiopian restaurant, Abyssinia, located downstairs.
 The drink list at Fiume is quite impressive featuring a great whiskey, cocktail and beer selection.
-They do not accept cash, better hit the ATM before venturing here!
+Cash is the only form of payment accepted here.